Hands in a circle

 Short-term care

-If an unforeseeable event occurs (for example, an accident to the parents), short-term care provides a family substitute for a limited period of time (six months at the longest).
+If an unforeseeable event occurs (e.g. an accident involving the parents), short-term care provides a family substitute for a limited period of time (six months at most).

 Permanent care